Michel engine: Cam engine

 A second version of the engine retained the cam drive from the pistons, but now had the cylinder block fixed in place with the cam ring rotating in the function of a crankshaft.
 This is illustrated in the NACA report, but not described in the text.
 The original roller followers for each piston were later replaced by plain bearings.

 The engine was targeted at output powers between 120 bhp to 1,000 bhp.
 The cylinder diameter for these engines was 180mm.
-As for many radial engines, cylinder rows could be stacked for greater power.
+As for many radial engines, cylinder rows (Note: 'Rows' in radial engine are the circular planes of cylinders counted axially, along the crankshaft.) could be stacked for greater power.
 In most aircraft radial engines this is restricted to only one or two rows, by the need for air cooling of the rear rows.
 The Michel engine, being water-cooled, had no such restriction.
+(Note: A similar group of engines were the inline radial engines.)
 A further advantage of the multiple rows was improved dynamic balance.

 An advantage of the cam engine over the crankshaft is that it is a simple task to provide the cam with multiple lobes per revolution, giving more piston strokes for the same output shaft speed.
 The multiple lobes, either four or six of them, have the same overall effect as an output shaft reduction gearbox would.
 This was particularly useful for marine engines, driving a more efficient low-speed propeller.
 For two engines with the same shaft speed, this may also be considered as having the pistons running six times as fast: effectively a bigger and more powerful engine, yet weighing around the same.
 A limit on this though would have been the metallurgical limits of piston linear velocity.
 At this time, the maximum speed that a piston and its rings could travel within a cylinder was limited by state of design and lubrication techniques to maintain a good seal and avoid seizure.
 This was especially difficult for two-stroke diesel engines, as the constant downward force on the piston ring, rather than the cyclical variation of the four-stroke engine, tended to cause it to stick in its groove.